SAP-archive/teched2020-DEV165/exercises/exercise1/exercise1.md

 Since there are three non-SAP systems that you will be using in this hands-on exercise, you will have to deploy the credentials (login details) of all these applications on your **Cloud Integration** tenant.

-## Configuring Connectivity to Your Gmail Account
+## Configure Connectivity to Your Gmail Account

 You will be using the ***Mail*** adapter in the **Cloud Integration** capability to send an email to the **GMail** account of the new hire.
 To do this, you have to setup connectivity between **Cloud Integration** and **GMail** server